andyaiken/forgesteel/pdf-issues.md

 # Issues with default MCDM PDF
 Order of awkwardness when trying to make a character sheet automatically
 ## Important
-- Missing skills for Carpentry and Cooking
+- Missing skills for Carpentry, Cooking and Strategy
 - No spot for a heroic triggered action (an issue because the heroic slots don't include a "trigger" spot, and the supplied triggered ability slot is already used for another ability)